bugsnag/bugsnag-unity/UPGRADING.md

 `Bugsnag.AddOnSession()` is also provided to allow modification and discarding of session data.
 It is triggered soon after the app starts.

 See our [online docs](https://docs.bugsnag.com/platforms/unity/customizing-error-reports/) for further information.

+### Default context
+The `Context` of an event is no longer set by default to the current scene name.
+If you want to continue having `Context` set to the scene name you should set `Bugsnag.Context = <scene name>;` when it changes.

 ### Bugsnag client API changes